sasilver75/obsidian/Papers/Internet-Augmented Language Models through few-shot prompting for open-domain question-answering.md

 #zotero

 Takeaway: A system for [[Open-Domain]] [[Question Answering]] with a retrieval system that uses Google Search (rather than Wikipedia) on a mix of single-hop and multi-hop tasks.
+- It seems like they fetch a bunch of relevant passages from Google (search, then scraping and chunking the top 20 links), and then use few-shot prompting to set up the question, using k=15 (Evidence, Question, Answer) pairs.
+	- Not sure how they make the Question/Answer, given a chunk of Evidence
+	- Then they sample some subset of retrieved passages (n=1?) and generate responses, and then use a scoring mechanism to rate which one to trust.

 ----